poludnev/blog_v1/README.md

    control showing/closing of the modal with closures.
 It works, but I'm afraid it makes the code complicated and confusing.

-4. Add plurals-management to dates.

-5. Add confirmation prompt to closing the modal if it is not empty.
+4. Add confirmation prompt to closing the modal if it is not empty.

-6. Add mobile friendly design
+5. Add mobile friendly design